kinecosystem/kin-website-docs/docs/nodejs/hi-kin.md

 title: Hello World Node.js
 ---

+### Important Note - the Node.js SDK currently only works with Node version 10 or lower

 With the Kin SDK for Node.js, you can create a server back-end to support your client apps and integrate Kin.
 If you’re just getting started with Kin ecosystem, we suggest you spend a few minutes reading this [overview of the Kin architecture.](/kin-architecture-overview)